Certificate Program in Sexuality, Women and Gender

 The certificate's core classes are CCPX 4125 Women and Mental Health and CCPX 4126 Mother Child Matrix.

 The certificate's core classes are CCPJ 4180 LGBTQ Issues in Psychology and Education and CCPJ 4130 Transgender Issues in Counseling and Psychology.

-Students must take nine points (e.g., three classes) within Counseling and Clinical Psychology (CCP).
-The following are a list of approved courses that may be used for the certificate program.
-Courses in bold are required for the certificate depending on your focus. * Denotes that this course is available in an online format:
+Students must take the two required courses within Counseling and Clinical Psychology (CCP).
+The following are a list of required courses that may be used for the certificate program.
+Courses in bold are required for the certificate depending on your focus.

 - CCPJ 4180 LGBT(Q) Issues in Psychology